Innopolis-UAV-Team/upload_artifacts/README.md

 1) Go to the desired action.

-    You can do it right from the commit page, or from the `Actions` tab of your repository.
+    You can do it right from the commit page or your repository's `Actions` tab.

 2) Open `build` job.
 3) Find `Upload artifacts` step there.